-This year, Diversity and Multicultural Affairs is hosting the 3rd Annual Diversity in Higher Education Series, that focus on diversity across three areas: Education, Access, and Research.
-In the past two years the series invited leading researchers and thought leaders on issues of “Creating Effective Mentoring Practices for Junior Faculty of Color”, “Pathways to Access and Engagement for Carolina Scholars”, Best Practices for Success-The American Indian Higher Education Experience” and “Interrupting Heteronormativity in Research”
+Diversity and Multicultural Affairs (DMA) hosts a number of seminars and interactive spaces throughout the year to highlight critical issues within higher education and facilitate campus-wide dialogue.
+In the past, the series invited leading researchers and thought leaders on issues of “Creating Effective Mentoring Practices for Junior Faculty of Color”, “Pathways to Access and Engagement for Carolina Scholars”, Best Practices for Success-The American Indian Higher Education Experience”, “Creating an Inclusive Climate for Female Faculty in the Sciences“, “Exploring the Institutional Diversity Framework at Carolina” and “Interrupting Heteronormativity in Research.”

 Diversity in Science, Technology, Engineering, and Mathematics Conference